Mayor and Council

 In 2004, after his time on Council and service as Public Safety Director, Jack went on to serve on our town’s Planning Board, where he served for over nine years.
 Due to his extensive manufacturing and construction experience, Jack was able to offer straightforward, practical solutions to some of the most difficult land use issues that came before the Planning Board.

 Jack raised two daughters in Haddon Heights, Jackie and Danielle, who both attended St. Rose Elementary School.
 Jackie and Jack both shared the opportunity to give back to underprivileged families through Hearts of Camden by volunteering their time to rehabilitate houses.
 No one admires Jack (“Poppi”) more than Jackie’s son, Christopher, who is a student at Seventh Avenue Elementary School.
 Danielle, who recently married, now resides in Haddon Heights with her husband Kyle.

 Current Term: 2015 – 2017 | |

 Kathy was re-elected to a second term of office and looks forward to using her professional and community service background in her new role as Council President.
-She will also continue as Director of Parks and Recreation, a perfect fit for her experience as a coach, athletic director, and Olympic Conference President.
+She will also continue as Director of Parks and Recreation and Public Works, a perfect fit for her experience as a coach, athletic director, and Olympic Conference President.
 Kathy continues to seek ways to maintain and upgrade the various recreation venues in our community which benefits all residents’ quality of life.
 She actively supports the town’s sport organization volunteers in their efforts to provide sport instruction and competition for our youth.
 Kathy’s 30 years experience as a teacher and principal is helpful in her role as Council liaison to the Board of Education.
 Drawing on her Summer Camp Director experience, Kathy has instituted an updated Summer Program at Hoff’s Park for grade school age youngsters and also brought the first two fitness programs to the Community Center.
 She welcomes suggestions from residents.
 Kathy and her husband Bill raised sons Billy and Mark in Haddon Heights and have been blessed with seven grandchildren.
 She volunteers as a member of her parish, the Woman’s Club and the Heritage League.
 Kathy is employed by Source 4 Teachers.